-Hunting and Fishing Regulations
+Hunting Regulations

-Hunting and fishing regulations are designed to provide safe recreational opportunities through wise use of renewable wildlife resources.
-Hunting and fishing are permitted in accordance with Federal regulations governing public use on National Wildlife Refuges as set forth in Title 50 of the Code of Federal Regulations.
+Hunting regulations are designed to provide safe recreational opportunities through wise use of renewable wildlife resources.
+Hunting is permitted in accordance with Federal regulations governing public use on National Wildlife Refuges as set forth in Title 50 of the Code of Federal Regulations.

-Hunting and fishing will be in accordance with applicable State of Missouri regulations subject to the conditions stated below.
+Hunting will be in accordance with applicable State of Missouri regulations subject to the conditions stated below.
 Brochures may be obtained by mail, at the refuge headquarters, or from the refuge website.